AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ### Kill Switch

-If for some reason your VPN connection suddenly drops, *Kill Switch* will automatically terminate the internet connection, making sure your data doesn't leak and your identity stays hidden.
+If for some reason your VPN connection suddenly drops, *Kill Switch* will automatically terminate the Internet connection, making sure your data doesn’t leak and your identity stays hidden.

 ## Quick actions